ubs121/plane_shooting/README.md

 The shot distribution for particular layout was interesting to me.
 So I wanted to create some visualization using shot distribution after every simulation.

-The following picture shows how the agent sees the plane layout after 100 trails.
+The following picture shows how the agent sees the plane layout after 100 trials.

 **Sample 1:**